Ed Hervey: Hamilton Tiger-Cats

 After a year away from the CFL, Hervey was named the assistant general manager and senior advisor to the president of football operations for the Hamilton Tiger-Cats on December 24, 2021.
 He spent two years in that capacity before being promoted to general manager on December 5, 2023.

 Edmonton Elks

 On November 9, 2024, it was announced that Hervey had been named the vice president of football operations and general manager for the Edmonton Elks.
+Hervey kicked off his latest GM tenure with controversy, going on what was described as a "rant" about his refusal to discuss the possibility of extending receiver Geno Lewis, including that he had not yet spoken with Lewis or his agent.
+Hervey doubled down and stated that there were no superstar players in the CFL; he was heavily criticized for this by the CFLPA, as well as from former players and media figures, such as Glen Suitor and Darian Durant who called Hervey's statement "distasteful".